Commitment Quality Value

 Further information about how the Company processes the Personal Data of Company Personnel can be found in our employee privacy notice.

-For each Processing activity we carry out, we must identify the legal ground we are relying on.
-If the legal ground is not already set out in the relevant Privacy Notice then you should make a written record of your ground for processing, notify the Data Subject and consider speaking to the Data Protection Officer if you have any questions.
+For each Processing activity we carry out, we must identify the lawful basis we are relying on.
+If the lawful basis is not already set out in the relevant Privacy Notice then you should make a written record of the relevant lawful basis for processing, notify the Data Subject and consider speaking to the Data Protection Officer if you have any questions.

 Data Subjects have the right to withdraw their consent at any time.
 If a Data Subject tells us they are withdrawing their consent then we must process that request promptly.
 Processing which was justified on the basis of that (now-withdrawn) Consent should be stopped unless another lawful basis for Processing can be identified.
 If you are uncertain whether we can continue Processing, please speak to the Data Protection Officer immediately and they can advise you.